AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 ### 2. Trait for Getters

-Unlike solidity that will automatically create getters for the storage items, you should add it yourself in ink!.
-There is already a `Factory` trait with `fee_to` function in the file *./logivs/traits/factory.rs*.
+Unlike Solidity that will automatically create getters for the storage items, you should add it yourself in ink!.
+There is already a `Factory` trait with `fee_to` function in the file *./logics/traits/factory.rs*.
 Add all getters:

 ```rust